 3) Madison County Nature Trail

-Also known as the green mountain nature trail, this is one of the most beautiful hiking trails in Huntsville Alabama.
+Also known as the green mountain nature trail, this is one of Huntsville Alabama’s most beautiful hiking trails.

 This sanctuary is open to the public every day from seven in the morning until thirty minutes before the sunset.